unixwzrd/oobabooga-macOS/macOS-Install.md

 ### Building llama-cpp-python from source

-This may also be guilt from the latest source if you want to installed directly from your local repository.
+This may also be built from the latest source if you want to installed directly from your local repository.

 ```bash
 conda create --clone webui.01.oobabase -n webui.02.llamacpp